Veteran Dallas Commercial Truck Accident Lawyers, Texas

 For decades, Slack Davis Sanger has represented families and individuals in catastrophic injury claims involving 18-wheelers, box trucks, and other types of commercial vehicles.
 We demand compensation for all your daily physical pain and emotional suffering, all your bills for surgeries and other medical treatments, the cost of medical devices and medication, your lost income, any disability you have, and other permissible damages.

-Four of the partners at Slack Davis Sanger are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, which speaks to our litigation skill and acumen.
+Three of the partners at Slack Davis Sanger are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, Mike Slack, Paula Sweeney and John Jose, which speaks to our litigation skill and acumen.
 We have a Legal Nurse Consultant on our staff, who helps us analyze the medical data related to your injury so we can more accurately assess your damages and the compensation that you deserve.

 Finally, our firm is noted throughout the country for its work on complex litigation.
 No matter how many liable parties there are, or how life-altering your injuries are, we have the resources and the network in place to help you.
 Our compassion for our clients drives us to fight for the best possible outcome.
 It’s why we prepare every case for a trial: if a settlement won’t bring you justice, we are always ready to take your story to a jury.